d3group/ddop/README.rst

     pip install ddop

-The package is actively being developed and some features may not be stable yet.
+Note: The package is actively being developed and some features may not be stable yet.
+Use an empty viral environment to avoid installation conflicts.

 Quickstart
 ----------